Benjamin Lessing

 Co-Director, Program on Political Violence at CPOST

-I study "criminal conflict"—organized armed violence involving non-state actors who, unlike revolutionary insurgents, are not trying to topple the state.
+I study criminal conflict and governance—armed violence and rule by non-state actors who, unlike rebels, are not trying to topple the state.
 Whereas civil wars have become less frequent in the last 30 years, criminal conflict has ravaged the three largest countries in Latin America—Mexico, Colombia, and Brazil—and now threatens to overrun Central America and spill into the US.
-Additionally, I study criminal governance, gang-state negotiation, and armed electioneering by paramilitary and criminal groups.
-I've published in The American Political Science Review, Journal of Conflict Resolution, Rationality and Society, and contributed peer-reviewed chapters to the Small Arms Survey yearbooks (Cambridge).
-I'm also a regular contributor at the Washington Post's Monkey Cage blog.
-I was recently named an Andrew Carnegie Fellow for 2019.
+Meanwhile, criminal governance affects tens if not hundreds of millions citizens in Latin America alone.
+I've published in the American Political Science Review, Review of Economic Studies, Perspectives on Politics, Journal of Conflict Resolution, Rationality and Society; contributed peer-reviewed chapters to the Small Arms Survey yearbooks (Cambridge); and organized and co-edited a special tri-lingual edition of the Brazilian peer-reviewed journal Dilemas.
+I've also written by invitation for The Economist, Brookings, and contribute to the Washington Post's Monkey Cage.
+In 2019, I was named an Andrew Carnegie Fellow, the first from University of Chicago.

 My first book, Making Peace In Drug Wars: Cartels and Crackdowns in Latin America (Cambridge Studies in Comparative Politics, 2018), examines armed conflict between drug trafficking organizations and the state in Colombia, Mexico and Brazil.
 Choice named it one of its Outstanding Academic Titles for 2018, and it has received praise from Perspectives on Politics, Latin American Politics and Society, Foreign Affairs, Latin American Research Review, and Journal of Peace Studies.
 The book incorporates results from a data-coding project* I founded and directed, hosted by local NGOs in each country, that produced comparable datasets of violent events related to the drug trade.
 In November 2020 it was published in Spanish as Violencia y Paz en la Guerra contra las Drogas by Universidad de Los Andes Press / CESED.